5 Steps to Take When a Key Employee Leaves

 If an employee has already earned stock options or deferred compensation, the expense and accompanying liability is likely already recorded on your books.
 If the departure triggers a golden parachute or another contract term, the compensation due may only be a footnote — if it's included in your financial statements at all.

 Rather than waiting until the next reporting period, have your bookkeeper immediately make the appropriate journal entries to reflect any financial transactions that occurred with the employee's departure.
-This gives you advance warning in case you need to explain or adjust for a shift in profits caused by any payouts.
+It gives you advance warning in case you need to explain or adjust for a shift in profits caused by any payouts.

 Most employees are considered replaceable, and their departures would unlikely be considered material to investment decisions.
 However, there are exceptions.
 One example would be the departure of a leading scientist whose departure would disrupt research considered central to his company's operations.